Looking for an easy upcycle cabinet door project? Here’s how you can DIY a beautiful sign from your old kitchen cabinet doors.

 What a transformation.
 It’s a long way from the tired yellow door that arrived.
 I really love how this turned out.
 The rich brown stain and wood grain texture complement the bright yellow sunflowers beautifully.

-It’s now a lovely piece of decor.
+It’s now a lovely piece of great kitchen wall decor.
 Made more important by how special the words are.

-Also, if you’d like to see this transformation take shape, please check out the short YouTube video.
+Also, if you’d like to see this simple project take shape, please check out the short YouTube video.

-Please don’t forget to check out the other makeovers below and let me know which you like best.
+Please don’t forget to check out the other old kitchen doors below and let me know which you like best.
 Or if you’re here from another artist’s blog post, thanks for stopping by.

-If you liked this post, you might also enjoy this transfer project…
+If you liked this blog post, you might also enjoy how to paint a front door!

-Pin it for later – repurpose old cabinet door
+Pin it for later – Upcycle DIY Cabinet Door Ideas

-Don’t forget to see what my friends are sharing today…
+Don’t forget to see what easy cabinet door projects my friends are sharing today…

 Repurpose old cabinet door